WA state health officials: 5 people sick from E. coli outbreak linked to romaine lettuce

 “If you have romaine lettuce at home and you do not know where it was grown, do not eat it and throw it away,” the state health department said in a news release.

+Also, restaurants and food retailers should not sell or serve any type of romaine lettuce, including pre-made salad mixes containing the lettuce, that originates from the Arizona area, local health officials say.

-Dr. Scott Lindquist, state epidemiologist for communicable disease, warned this particular strain of E. coli can cause severe illness, including bloody diarrhea and hemolytic uremic syndrome (HUS), which is a type of kidney failure.”If you have symptoms, including diarrhea, abdominal cramping and vomiting, we urge you to contact your healthcare provider,” he said in the release.
+Dr. Scott Lindquist, state epidemiologist for communicable disease, warned this particular strain of E. coli can cause severe illness, including bloody diarrhea and hemolytic uremic syndrome (HUS), which is a type of kidney failure.
+“If you have symptoms, including diarrhea, abdominal cramping and vomiting, we urge you to contact your healthcare provider,” he said in the release.

 As of Friday morning, 98 people reported similar illness from the outbreak in 22 states.
 Forty-six people have been hospitalized, including 10 with kidney failure, which is an unusually high number of hospitalizations.